Border Patrol agents have seized thousands of fake covid vaccine cards destined for locations across the U.S.

 The Associated Press found online accounts selling sham cards priced between $25 and $200 apiece.

-On Sunday, police arrested Norbert Chung, 57, and Trevor Chung, 19, in the Honolulu airport after the father-son duo allegedly used fake coronavirus vaccine cards to evade travel restrictions and fly from California to Hawaii without the vaccine, KMPH reported.
+On Sunday, police arrested Norbert Chung, 57, and Trevor Chung, 19, in the Honolulu airport after the father-son duo allegedly used fake coronavirus vaccine cards to evade travel restrictions and fly from California to Hawaii without having been vaccinated, KMPH reported.

 Last month, two travelers were fined nearly $16,000 each after they submitted fake vaccine documentation to cross the Canadian border on a flight to Toronto.